Symmetry-Based Real-Space Framework for Realizing Flat Bands and Unveiling Nodal-Line Touchings: Band touching

 \subsection{Structure group and touching criterion}

-The analysis above indicates that whether the touching is present is completely encoded in the CLS.
-While Eq.~\eqref{touch} could be useful in determining the touching point numerically, we find that symmetries and corresponding representations play a key role in deciphering the touching and also provide concise criterion (see Eq.~\eqref{criterion}).
-This enriches the original ``real space topology" that puts no emphasis on symmetries.
-Heuristically, we discover that we could set up a bijection between $\vec{\delta}^{(s)}_{i}$ and the group element of a point group, in this case $\mathscr{G}^{s}=C_{3}$ (Fig.~\ref{touching}(a)), i.e., $\vec{\delta}^{(s)}_{i}=O_{g_{i}}\vec{q}^{(s)},g_{i}\in\mathscr{G}^{s}$.
+The analysis above indicates that whether the touching is present is completely encoded in the CLS, and it is feasible to determine the touching point numerically via Eq.~\eqref{touch} in principle.
+Such touchings should be distinguished from accidental degeneracy.
+While the original ``real space topology" is insightful and seminal, it puts no emphasis on the symmetry that is generally acknowledged crucial for degeneracy.
+Building on this foundation, we find that symmetries and corresponding representations play a key role in deciphering the touching and also provide a concise criterion (see Eq.~\eqref{criterion}).
+This further enriches the original ``real space topology".
+Heuristically, we discover that we could establish a bijection between $\vec{\delta}^{(s)}_{i}$ and the group element of a point group, in this case $\mathscr{G}^{s}=C_{3}$ (Fig.~\ref{touching}(a)), i.e., $\vec{\delta}^{(s)}_{i}=O_{g_{i}}\vec{q}^{(s)},g_{i}\in\mathscr{G}^{s}$.
 We term $\mathscr{G}^{s}$ as the structure group of the ($s$-sublattice component of the) symmetric CLS.
 This observation can be made rigorous, and here we briefly sketch the main procedure.
 To find a one-to-one correspondence between $\{\vec{\delta}^{(s)}_{i}\}$ and the group elements of $\mathscr{G}^{s}$, the cardinality of $\{\vec{\delta}^{(s)}_{i}\}$ and the order of $\mathscr{G}^{s}$ should match.
-Mathematically, we can infer the cardinality using the orbit-stabilizer theorem \cite{supp,artin2010algebra}.
+Mathematically, we can infer the cardinality using the orbit-stabilizer theorem \cite{supp}.
 To achieve that, we consider the following subgroup of $\mathcal{G}$

 which enables us to treat $\{\vec{\delta}^{(s)}_{i}\}$ as a $\mathcal{G}^{s}$-orbit, i.e., $\{\vec{\delta}^{(s)}_{i}\}=\{O_{g}\vec{q}^{s}|g\in\mathcal{G}^{s}\}$.
 The stabilizer subgroup is defined as